Updated: May 10

 National Geographic Gallery

-Apple Store SoHo has a ton of neat events!
-Free events!
+Apple Store SoHo has a ton of neat, free events!
 Celebrity panels, classes, and cool things!
 I walked in once to get my iPhone fixed and happened to see one of my favorite filmmakers Frederick Wiseman (above).

 In addition to our world-class restaurants, New York is known for it's pizza and bagels.
 Talk about constipation.
 People of New York be eating bread and cheese all day.